 Have You Ever Thought of Being a Priest

 In this series, Parable travels the Diocese of Manchester to profile a priest from each region.
 Father Von DeRosia is a priest in the Rockingham deanery, which is located along the state’s southern border with Massachusetts.
-In the next issue, Parable will shift from profiling diocesan priests to meet with a priest from the Amoskeag deanery, which includes Manchester, the state’s largest city, and surrounding communities.
+In the next issue, Parable will profile a priest from the Amoskeag deanery, which includes Manchester, the state’s largest city, and surrounding communities.

 When did you first hear the call to become a priest?

 When I was in second grade, we started getting close to one of the parish priests.
 He had a profound effect on our family.
 I saw great wisdom in [him and other] priests.
 I saw men who really were representing God’s love, God’s wisdom, God’s care to the people of God.

 I didn’t think I could emulate them.
 But when I went to Camp Fatima, I met a seminarian who was a counselor.
 As I learned the process seminarians go through, it hit me that I could be a priest.

 What is the most helpful thing someone said or did that made you realize you were called to the priesthood?